Refractor-Will/Refractor-Will/README.md

 A lot of these must seem unusual coming from an Unreal Engine user.
 Let me be clear: I *tolerate* it when working with Unreal Engine and its ecosystem.
 I'm building Hydra for a reason 🤣

 ### AI Tools...
-I use them when I get stuck on trivial stuff with a lot of elements to it, like setting up CMake and making sure I don't miss anything that's easy to miss for someone new.

-Sometimes I use AI to prototype things.
-It's actually very nice for prototyping and visualizing stuff.

-As of today (May 23 2026) I have never shipped mostly or entirely AI-built code/systems in production.
-Any AI code from prototyping usually gets reviewed, sanitized, and replaced before then, if I used it to begin with.
+I use AI most frequently for:

+- Utility tools (scripts)
+- Build scripts
+- Build systems (e.g., CMake setup)

+I've used it for prototyping occasionally but I've never shipped any AI code in production (i.e., end-user runtime).
+I usually end up overwriting any AI prototype code during production so it hasn't been shipped to end users of my software.